turingschool/front-end-curriculum/lessons/module-1/html-accessibility.md

 * Speak to why website accessibility is important
 * Implement Semantic HTML to make websites more accessible
-* Implement ARIA to make websites more available
+* Implement ARIA to make websites more accessible
 * Learn basic osx screen reader commands to test accessibility

 # Accessibility